 Although it also contained "Tropical London" which is about a guy's girlfriend leaving him, despite the fact that he cared for her and did everything he could.

-After the fatal drug overdose of a friend, Minor Threat leader Ian McKaye wrote the anti-drug anthem "Straight Edge," which spawned the well-known Straight Edge movement, which was not only anti-drug, but also anti-promiscuity, anti-alcohol, and sometimes, anti-meat.
+After a friend's fatal drug overdose, Minor Threat leader Ian McKaye wrote the anti-drug anthem "Straight Edge", which spawned the well-known Straight Edge movement, which was not only anti-drug, but also anti-promiscuity, anti-alcohol, and sometimes, anti-meat.
 That was not what Ian had in mind when he wrote the song.

-By 1970, Sly And The Family Stone was on a nearly two-year hiatus that spawned a stopgap singles compilation.
-Previously, they played upbeat psychedelic funk and sang about unity and dismantling barriers, being also one of the few multiracial/multigendered bands of The Sixties.
+By 1970, Sly and the Family Stone was on a nearly two-year hiatus that spawned a stopgap singles compilation.
+Previously, they played upbeat psychedelic funk and sang about unity and dismantling barriers, being also one of the few multiracial/multigendered bands of The '60s.
 The band's successful breakout album, Stand!, had big shoes to fill and the Family Stone was expected to release a follow-up as vibrant and passionate as Stand!
 Unfortunately, Sly Stone developed drug problems and that, along with the turmoil of Vietnam-era America, was enough for Sly to build his own studio, play most of the instruments himself or with friends (as opposed to all the band members playing on Stand!), and record most of his vocals while lying in bed.
-The resulting record, There's A Riot Going On, was a dark and depressing record that was somewhat the opposite of Stand!.
+The resulting record, There's a Riot Goin' On, was a dark and depressing record that was somewhat the opposite of Stand!.
 The record would later be acclaimed as the band's masterpiece.

-Singer/songwriter E, leader of the band Eels, wrote Electro-Shock Blues, arguably the band's best album, after the death of his mother from cancer and his sister's subsequent suicide.
-The album included poetry that his sister had written while in a mental hospital and included songs with titles like "Going to Your Funeral" and "Cancer for the Cure".
-The last track, however, was an upbeat number about learning to move on with life.
+Singer/songwriter E, leader of the band Eels, wrote hit album Electro-Shock Blues after the death of his mother from cancer and his sister's subsequent suicide.
+The first track contained poetry that his sister had written while in a mental hospital and included songs with titles like "Going to Your Funeral, Part 1" and "Cancer for the Cure".
+However, the album does end on a happy note, "P.S.
+You Rock My World", which closes with the line "Maybe it's time to move on".

 The shocking death of his five-year-old son led Eric Clapton to retire from music for a while, then return with a very different sound to his repertoire.
 In particular, the song "Tears in Heaven" was written about his son.

 Not only that, but after the album, he got Pattie Boyd (the wife in question) to divorce Harrison and marry Clapton.
-Harrison attended Clapton's wedding and the two stayed the best of friends anyway!
+Harrison attended Clapton's wedding and the two stayed the best of friends anyway and jokingly referred to themselves as "step-husbands"!

 The entire Innuendo album is widely considered to be Freddie saying his goodbyes.
 Two of the songs are farewells to his beloved cats.

 "The Show Must Go On" was done in a very interesting way.
-Freddie downed a measure of vodka, said "I'll fucking do it darling!" and nailed the vocal line in one take with no problems.
+While the other bandmembers were ambivalent, doubting that Mercury could hit the high notes of the song in his condition, Freddie downed a measure of vodka, said "I'll fucking do it, darling!" and nailed the vocal line in one take with no problems.
 Quite a note to go out on, really.

 It also bears mentioning that the song was written by Brian May, most likely his way of coping with his friend and workmate's inevitable death.
 Freddie is having a Creator Breakdown singing Brian's Creator Breakdown.

 For another Brian May Creator Breakdown, there's always "Too Much Love Will Kill You", which is a song about being in love with two people and being unable to choose, and also the pain of losing a loved one.
 It was performed for the first time at a tribute concert for Freddie Mercury shortly after his death.
-And contrary to popular belief, it wasn't written about Mercury, but about the breakup of May's marriage.
+And contrary to popular belief, it was written about the breakup of May's marriage, not about Freddie.

 Even more recently subverted in his song "More News From Nowhere", an affectionate and angst-free reminiscence about most of his ex-girlfriends.